-Whether your extraction was scheduled or the result of a dental emergency, recovery isn’t automatic.
-The way you rest, eat, clean, and protect the area in the first 48 hours can significantly affect your comfort and healing time.
+Whether your extraction was scheduled or the result of a dental emergency in Burnaby, recovery isn’t automatic.
+The way you rest, eat, clean, and protect the area in the first 48-72 hours can significantly affect your comfort and healing time.

 At Burnaby Dentist and Orthodontist, we help patients across Burnaby recover safely and confidently.
-Below are six practical, dentist-approved tips we give every patient after a tooth extraction—each one designed to help you heal faster and avoid unnecessary complications.
+Below are seven practical, dentist-approved tips we give every patient after a tooth extraction, each one designed to help you heal faster and avoid unnecessary complications.

 Tip 1: Protect the Blood Clot at All Costs